zxue/install-maximo-on-azure-and-aws/README.md

 ![Maximo Admin Route](media/maximo-admin-route-certificate.png)

 On the MacBook, open the Keychain Access setting.
 Click the import items from the File menu.
 Locate the certificate file and import it.
 Select the imported item from the list, which is likely named something like "public.poc10.mas.imb.com".
 Double click on it and change the value of "when using this certificate" under Trust to "Always trust".
-Save the setting by entering your MacBook login password if promoted.
+Save the setting by entering your MacBook login password if prompted.
 You will notice that the icon next to the name from a red "x" to to a blue "+".

 ![Maximo Admin Route](media/maximo-admin-route-certificate-trust.png)